Shahmimokthar97/2603-ITT440/10% Individual Assignment/NBCS2555A/MUHAMAD SHAHMI BIN MOKTHAR/README.md

 - Implement caching mechanisms
 - Use CDN services
-- Optimize server-side processing
+- Optimize API response handling
 - Apply load balancing strategies

 ---

 ## Conclusion

-The project successfully demonstrates the use of Apache JMeter for REST API performance testing and highlights the importance of scalability and stability analysis in modern web services.
+This project successfully evaluated the performance and scalability of DummyJSON Products API using Apache JMeter.

+The results indicate that the API performs efficiently under moderate workloads but experiences increased latency and error rates under excessive traffic conditions.

 ---